-- 1. Develop, implement, review, and amend policies practices relating to training of students and early and mid-career researchers. - 2.
-Conduct graduate studies business including decisions on all routine business in relation to the admission, progression and examination of masters and research students. - 3.
-Provide advice on the organisation, development and delivery of curricula for the MSc courses and on the facilities and the framework of support for graduate taught students. - 4.
-Provide advice on the organisation, development and delivery of the NDPC&HS DPhil and on the facilities and the framework of support for graduate research students.
+- Develop, implement, review, and amend policies practices relating to training of students - Conduct graduate studies business including decisions in relation to the admission, progression and examination of PG students. - Provide advice on the organisation, development and delivery of curricula for the MSc courses and on the facilities and the framework of support for PGTs. - Provide advice on the organisation, development and delivery of DPhil programmes and on the facilities and the framework of support for PGRs.